54 5 3 64 0

 Dad’s Bottom Line

-Maelstrom is a nice ride, but if we need to cut something out of our Epcot plan, we skip this one.
+Frozen Ever After is a nice ride, but if we need to cut something out of our EPCOT plan, we skip this one.
 The Princess Storybook Character meals at Akershus Royal Banquet Hall will create memories that will last forever.